 Port wine stains are red or purple marks, often on the face.
 They are caused by a localised area of abnormal blood vessels.

-Treatment with lasers can give good or excellent results.
-At cheshire lasers we find 4 to 10 treatments are needed to achieve results.
+Treatment of port wine stains with lasers can give good or excellent results.
+At Cheshire Lasers we find 4 to 10 treatments are needed to achieve results.
 The number of treatments required depends on the size, the colour and the response of the birth mark to the treatment.
 Camouflage creams such as lycogel are also an alternative treatment.

-Here is an example of a port wine stain reduction treatment we have performed.
+Here is an example of a port wine stain reduction treatment performed at Cheshire Lasers Clinic.

 Treatment tends to work best on smaller port-wine stains of the face and less well on the arms and legs.
 Generally, the paler the port-wine stain, the greater the chance of excellent results with less treatments.